Geogrids

 Polymer strips are manufactured and are then bonded together to form a square or rectangular grid shape.
 The bonding would typically be carried out using heat.

-Polymer yarns are woven or sometimes knitted together to form a net/grid-like structure.
-These woven products are often then coated with other polymer materials such as polyvinyl alcohol (PVC) to form a geogrid.
+Woven geogrids are fabricated by weaving polymer yarns together, or sometimes knitting polymer yarns together to form a net/grid-like structure.
+These woven products are often then coated with other polymer materials such as polyvinyl alcohol (PVC) to form the final woven geogrid.

 It is important to note that whilst the inclusion of a geogrid in a roadway or platform would be expected to have a beneficial effect, these benefits will not be the same for each grade of geogrid product.
 In fact, research has shown that the manufacturing method can have an influence on the expected performance of the resulting road or platform.